sdxsofteng/roombaShooter/README.md

-# Project: Hacking my roomba so it can shoot me
+# Project: Hacking my roomba so it can shoot me (with an airsoft gun)

 Hello There!